Q.1. Where can I obtain a copy/license of CORMIX?

 PLUMES does not address the effects of vertical or horizontal boundaries on mixing or on discharge stability.
 This is indicated by the absence of any schematization process within PLUMES.
 It simply assumes the ambient water body is infinite.
 The issues of flow stability and/or boundary interaction are never addressed.

 CORMIX simulates density current mixing in the far-field.
-Density currents are gravity driven flows that collapse into thin horizontal layers and resist the transition to passive diffusion.
+Density currents are gravity-driven flows that collapse into thin horizontal layers and resist the transition to passive diffusion.
 Sometimes density currents intrude upstream.
 CORMIX uses length scale methods to simulate upstream buoyant intrusions while density current flows are simulated with an integral model approach.
 The transition from density current to passive diffusion mixing is computed by a local flux Richardson stability criteria.

 PLUMES does not even consider the existence of this important physical process.
 For instance, density currents with upstream intrusion stagnation points are not simulated.
-Instead PLUMES incorrectly assumes passive diffusion always occurs after the completion of near-field mixing.
-Whereas a density current will vertically collapse within a thin layer, a passive diffusion process can only increase in vertical plume dimension.
+Instead, PLUMES incorrectly assumes passive diffusion always occurs after the completion of near-field mixing.
+Whereas a density current will vertically collapse within a thin layer, a passive diffusion process can only increase in the vertical plume dimension.
 Thus PLUMES incorrectly simulates the underlying physics.